Computing with Maple

-Please see my general web home page for further details.
-If you have questions or comments about this book then you are welcome to contact me by email.
+Please see the rest of this web site for further details.
+If you have questions or comments about this book then you are welcome to contact me .
 However, please direct more general questions or comments to appropriate mailing lists or newsgroups – see Maplesoft's Other Support Resources web page.

 Solutions to many of the exercises are available as Maple worksheets in this directory, one worksheet per chapter of the book, except that the code for the